crazyoptimist/crazyoptimist-github-io/content/post/2021/setup-wireguard-vpn-server-on-centos.md

 sudo wg set wg0 peer CLIENT_PUBLIC_KEY remove
 ```

-That's it.
+That's it. *The same content posted in many places on the internet.*

 Happy networking! 😎
-*Same content posted in many places on the internet!*